chrisjwasher/DATS6312_NLP_Final-Project-Group4/Group-Project/Code/README.md

 **Saved Model:**

 * **model.pkl:**  Represents a pre-trained RoBERTA model that was trained on .JSON data.
 This file can be loaded for prediction tasks or to continue fine-tuning.
+Here is the link to access for saved trained model: https://drive.google.com/file/d/1QulyuNsKiIBED0XGjUhsfVq7YiBXf2sf/view?usp=drive_link